Buying a Home

 Buying a home is perhaps the most significant investment a consumer will ever make.
 This purchase is a momentous event that can also be confusing, frustrating and sometimes scary.

-- Get the prices of comparable homes in the area.
-Knowing the prices of other homes will help you avoid paying too much.
-Be sure to ask your real estate agent for a listing of “comps.”
+- Get prices of comparable homes in the area to help avoid paying too much.

-- Always have the property inspected by a licensed inspector.
-Visit the Arkansas Home Inspector Registration Board at AHIRB.org for a list of registered inspectors.
+- Have the property inspected by a licensed inspector.
+Visit the Arkansas Home Inspector Registration Board site for a list of registered inspectors.

-- Make sure you obtain all the relevant information when shopping for a mortgage, such as the interest rate, term, costs and type of mortgage (fixed or adjustable rate).
+- Obtain all relevant information when shopping for a mortgage, such as the interest rate, term, costs and type of mortgage (fixed or adjustable rate).

-- RESEARCH LENDERS!
-Check with multiple lenders for rates on the same type of loan and loan amount.
-Make sure you know whether the interest rate is a fixed rate or adjustable rate.
-If it is an adjustable rate, be sure to ask your lender when and how the interest rate and payment will change.
+- Research lenders for rates on the same type of loan and amount.
+Determine whether the interest rate is a fixed or adjustable rate.
+If it is an adjustable rate, ask your lender when and how the interest rate and payment will change.

 - Find out how much of a down payment is required.
-Chances are, if the down payment is less than 20 percent of the home’s purchase price, you will be required to purchase Private Mortgage Insurance (PMI).
-If PMI is required, ask how much the payment will be with PMI included.
-Find out how long a PMI payment will be required.
+If it is less than 20 percent of the home’s purchase price, you will be required to purchase Private Mortgage Insurance (PMI).
+If PMI is required, ask how much the payment will be with PMI included and how long a PMI payment will be required.

 - Ask if there is a penalty for paying off your loan early.